An earlier landscape art expedition

-I spent a week on the coast up at Bamburgh Castle, Northumberland, UK, during late July.
-A beautiful and dramatic fairytale landscape I've been to before, but only as a stop-off or single day-out from another base.
-I've promised myself a ‘busmans holiday’ here, painting and sketching, for years and finally, my wish is fulfilled.
+I spent a week on the coast up at Bamburgh Castle, Northumberland, UK, in mid July 2016.
+A beautiful and dramatic fairytale landscape I'd been to before, but only as a stop-off or single day-out from another base.
+On one of those visits, it had been thick fog!
+I'd promised myself a longer ‘busmans holiday’ there, painting and sketching, for years and finally, my wish was fulfilled.

 My plan, besides enjoying the scenery, was to fill a sketchbook with ideas for paintings and lino prints that I could complete once back home in the studio.
-This meant I needed to be thorough and study the place well, given I would be creating finished landscape paintings and lino prints from my sketches back at home, some 130 miles south.
-There would be no popping-out for an hour, or two, just to check how this, or that, looks.
-I'd never set out to get to know a place so thoroughly in such a short space of time before so it was an experiment, adventure and a serious project.
+This meant I needed to be thorough and study the place well, given I intended creating finished landscape paintings and lino prints from my sketches back at home, some 130 miles South.
+There would be no popping-out for an hour, or two, just to check how this, or that, looked.

 On the beach, or in the dunes, every day, all day